iamajoe/bedrock-utils/docs/validate.md

 Module to validate variables and check if all is as supposed.
 Uses [JSON Schema]() validation.
 The only modification is the `required` boolean that sets the type index as required.

+** Note: ** You shouldn't use this in production because it will slow down the performance speed.
+Use [validate.stub](src/validate.stub.js) instead.

 ### Usage API
 ```js
 import { validate } from 'bedrock-utils/src/validate.js';